josezilla/delays/README.md

 ## Exit Ticket

-Fill this [exit ticket] (https://goo.gl/forms/J0xipfaBslbXnnXy2)out at the end of each class!
+Fill this [exit ticket](https://goo.gl/forms/J0xipfaBslbXnnXy2) out at the end of each class!

 ## Assignment Submissions